 Related services and key industries

 - IBOR and benchmark reform

 Key industry sectors

-Scott Atkins is the firm's Australian chair and head of its risk advisory practice, with more than 25 years of industry experience, and is based in Sydney.
+Scott Atkins is global co-head of financial restructuring and insolvency; Australian chair; and head of the risk advisory practice in Australia.
+He has more than 25 years of industry experience, and is based in Sydney.

 From 2019-2021, Scott was joint Solicitor Assisting the Inquiry conducted by the Honourable P A Bergin SC into Crown Casino, established by the NSW Independent Liquor and Gaming Authority.

 Scott has unique, globally-recognised dual-track insolvency and risk experience.

 He is a leading lawyer in one of the most reputable insolvency and restructuring practices in the Asia-Pacific region, having been recognised as Australia's only Eminent Practitioner for this category in the Chambers and Partners 2020 regional legal rankings.
 Scott is also President and an inaugural fellow of INSOL International, as well as chair of INSOL's Asian Advisory Council and its strategic review body TaskForce 2025.
 Additionally, Scott serves as as immediate past president of the Australian Restructuring Insolvency and Turnaround Association (ARITA), Australia's peak insolvency and restructuring professional association with over 2200 members.